Lazyou1734/Assignment2/README.md

-"""
-Utility file containing the corrected README markdown.

-Run this script to generate README.md in the current directory.
-"""
+readme_md = """

-README_MD = r"""# PageRank and AI-Driven Web Crawling Strategy
+# PageRank and AI-Driven Web Crawling Strategy

 This repository contains the implementation and evaluation of:

 1. **PageRank computation and validation**
 2. **AI-driven web crawling prioritization strategy**

-Both components support large-scale web graph analysis and demonstrate how PageRank can be applied in practical systems such as web crawling for AI data collection.
+Both components are designed to support large-scale web graph analysis and demonstrate how PageRank can be applied in practical systems such as web crawling for AI data collection.

 ---